It can be tempting to want to clean your ears with a cotton swab when it gets itchy.

 Mayo Clinic recommended two self-care measures to remove excess earwax:

-- Over-the-counter earwax removal drops which have peroxide in them to soften and break down plugs, and
+- Over-the-counter earwax removal drops that have peroxide in them to soften and break down plugs, or

 - Mineral oil or baby oil to help lubricate the ear canal for easier removal.